Postpartum bleeding: Surgery

-Surgery may be used if medical management fails or in case of cervical lacerations or tear or uterine rupture.
+Surgery may be used if medical management fails or in case of cervical lacerations, tears in the uterine wall or a uterine rupture.
 Methods used may include uterine artery ligation, ovarian artery ligation, internal iliac artery ligation, selective arterial embolization, B-lynch suture, and hysterectomy.
 Bleeding caused by traumatic causes should be managed by surgical repair.
 When there is bleeding due to uterine rupture a repair can be performed but most of the time a hysterectomy is needed.

 There is currently no reliable evidence from randomised clinical trials about the effectiveness or risks of mechanical and surgical methods of treating postpartum bleeding.

+In those with placenta accreta (in which the placenta invades into the muscular layer of the uterus) planned caesarian delivery is recommended due to the very high risk of PPH although the optimal time for planned delivery is not well established with the American College of Obstetricians and Gynecologists recommending planned caesarian at delivery between 34 weeks and 35 weeks and 6 days gestation and the Royal College of Obstetricians and Gynaecologists recommending it between 35 and 36 weeks and 6 days.
+A hysterectomy is sometimes required, or planned, after the planned delivery.

 Medical devices

 The World Health Organization recommends the use of a device called the non-pneumatic anti-shock garment (NASG) for use in delivery activities outside of a hospital setting, the aim being to improve shock in a mother with obstetrical bleeding long enough to reach a hospital.
 External aortic compression devices (EACD) may also be used.

 Uterine balloon tamponade (UBT) can improve postpartum bleeding.
 Inflating a Sengstaken–Blakemore tube in the uterus successfully treats atonic postpartum hemorrhage refractory to medical management in approximately 80% of cases.
 Such procedure is relatively simple, inexpensive and has low surgical morbidity.
 A Bakri balloon is a balloon tamponade specifically constructed for uterine postpartum hemorrhage.
 While effective, commercially available devices may be expensive for settings in which postpartum hemorrhage is most common.
 Low-cost devices, such as the ESM-UBT, have been shown to be effective without the need for operative intervention.
+Uterine balloon tamponade devices may be left in place for up to 24 hours in the treatment of PPH.

+Uterine and vaginal packing are not recommended in the treatment of PPH and are associated with a high risk of infection.